Sabrina Butteris, MD

 A number of MWC members were involved in a publication through the Association of Pediatric Program Directors Global Health Pediatric Education Group (now Learning Community) that found that only 2/3 of pediatric residency programs offered pre-trip preparation prior to global health field experiences.
 While within the MWC we had adopted both the original SUGAR curriculum and PEARLS, each institution had a number of other preparatory activities that they used with their residents.
 Given the lack of a comprehensive preparatory course and the uptake of the original SUGAR curriculum and PEARLS we decided to embark on the creation of S-PACK (SUGAR Pre-departure Activities Curricular Kit).
 S-PACK combines the emotional preparation that is the heart of the original SUGAR curriculum, the practical hands on skills of SUGAR PEARLS, and a series of activities that round out logistical, ethical, and reflective preparation and practice.

-The SUGAR Trio (SUGAR Sim Cases, PEARLS, S-PACK) can be used as stand-alone curricula or in concert.
-Within each part of the Trio facilitators can tailor the curriculum to meet the needs of their learners.
+The SUGAR Suite of products can be used as stand-alone curricula or in concert.
+Within each part of the Suite facilitators can tailor the curriculum to meet the needs of their learners.
 From the initial conception of SUGAR, we have been committed to providing high quality tools, free of cost to educators invested in better preparing their learners to participate in global health experiences.
-We hope that you find the SUGAR Trio to be a useful resource and encourage you to adapt it, improve it, develop SUGAR spin-off projects and share your ideas and feedback with us!
+We hope that you find the SUGAR Suite to be a useful resource and encourage you to adapt it, improve it, develop SUGAR spin-off projects and share your ideas and feedback with us!

 Collaboration, Commitment, Collegiality, Respect, Shared interests, Equal stakeholders, Sustainability, Excellence, Altruism